v-pbartley/openhack-mc4h/Challenge-16/Challenge-Consent-tomorris-sfbook.md

 ![Patient Resources](./images/patient-count-postman.png)
 3. Select a Patient resource and record the patient identifier.
 This will be used to create the Consent resource

 Visual Studio Code with the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension may also be used to complete this challenge.
-See the walkthrough [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/using-rest-client) for details on how to use REST Client to access Healthcare APIs.
+See the wallkthrough [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/using-rest-client) for details on how to use REST Client to access Healcare APIs.
 Be sure to note that in all cases you will be using the Secure FHIR Proxy endpoint to complete this challenge.

 ## Step - 2 Post Consent Record to FHIR Service